netxms/netxms-doc/user/basic-concepts.rst

        - Wireless Domain
    * - Cluster
      - Pseudo-object defining any process: technological or logical that aggregates information from several separate nodes.
-See admin guide for more information on this.
+See :ref:`Cluster monitoring<cluster-monitoring>` for more information.
      - - Node
+   * - Circuit
+     - Reference of multiple interfaces will allow to use this object to represent different types of network services beyond  - multilink interfaces, links between sites, virtual circuits, etc.
+     - - Interface
    * - Rack
      - Object representing a rack.
 It has the same purpose as container, but allows to configure visual representation of equipment installed in a rack.